Postprocessing and reporting

 Returns:

-message_ix.report.operator.model_periods(y: List[int], cat_year: DataFrame) List[int][source]
+message_ix.report.operator.model_periods(y: list[int], cat_year: DataFrame) list[int][source]

 Return the elements of y beyond the firstmodelyear of cat_year.

-message_ix.report.operator.plot_cumulative(x: AnyQuantity, y: AnyQuantity, labels: Tuple[str, str, str])[source]
+message_ix.report.operator.plot_cumulative(x: AnyQuantity, y: AnyQuantity, labels: tuple[str, str, str])[source]

 Plot a supply curve.